bchandaka/bchandaka.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I am an MSCS student at UIUC working on research in robotics and computer vision advised by Prof. [Shenlong Wang](https://shenlong.web.illinois.edu/).
-Previously, I completed my undergrad in Math&CS from UIUC, where I worked on autonomous vehicle research also advised by Prof. [Shenlong Wang](https://shenlong.web.illinois.edu/).
+I am currently working on building a custom mobile manipulation platform for last-mile delivery.
+Previously, I completed my undergrad in Math&CS from UIUC, where I worked on autonomous vehicle research.